| The AHNA Board of Directors

 Membership and Chapter Coordinator

 Lourdes Lorenz MSN-IH, RN,AHN-BC,NEA-BC,HTPa, is the Director of Integrative Healthcare at Mission Hospital in Asheville, North Carolina.
 She has been an RN for almost 30 years with extensive experience in critical care.
 Lourdes is currently working towards her doctorate in Healthcare Administration.
 She is board certified as an Advanced Holistic Nurse, Advanced Nurse Executive, and is a Healing Touch apprentice.
 Lourdes oversees the inpatient, community outreach, and research developed by the Integrative Healthcare Department.
 She is a well-known nursing educator who receives rave reviews for her promotion of holistic nursing and evidence-based complementary modalities.
 Lourdes has provided presentations at the national meeting for the American Holistic Nurses Association and at the Healing Touch Program worldwide program.
 She was published in 2009 in the Journal of Emergency Nursing.
 Lourdes serves as a member of the Health Advisory Council for the Institute of Emerging Issues, a public policy institution in Raleigh, NC, and on several non-profit community boards.
 In September 2011 she was appointed to the American Nurses Association Congress on Nursing Practice and Economics.
-In June, 2012, she was appointed to the AHNA Leadership Council.
+In June, 2012, she was appointed to the AHNA Board of Directors to fill a vacancy and in 2013 was elected to a 2 year term (2013-2015).

 Deborah Shields PhD, RN, CCRN, QTTT, AHN-BC